 Tires on most vehicles that are used regularly are likely going to be removed from service due to tread wear out before any conditions associated with tire age.
 While it is impossible to predict when tires should be replaced based on tire age alone, the structural components of your tires simply don’t degrade quickly when used regularly and maintained at the correct air pressure.
 The tread rubber however, is used up with every mile travelled.
 Even tires on low mileage vehicles driven daily in cold climates will likely run out of tread before any signs of age related conditions appear on the rest of the tire.

 A general guideline and consensus from the various tire industry associations around the world is that tires have a useful service life of 6 to 10 years.
 If you consider that the tread on even the longest lasting tires will be fully worn after 5 or 6 years of typical usage, you would still have some time before there is an elevated risk of age related degradation of the materials given proper care and handling.

 No matter how old the tires are when you buy them, the most important aspect of tire safety is regular maintenance and inspection.
-According to The Rubber Manufacturer’s Association of America: Since service and storage conditions vary widely, accurately predicting the service life of any specific tire based on calendar age is not possible.
+According to the Tire & Rubber Association of Canada and The Rubber Manufacturer’s Association of America: Since service and storage conditions vary widely, accurately predicting the service life of any specific tire based on calendar age is not possible.
 For this reason, there is no specific limitation on the age of the tire when it is sold, based on its DOT Date Code.